discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 - Cast <Skill name="Barrage"/> and call <Skill name="Frost Spirit"/> to you with <Skill name="Cold Snap"/>.
 - <Skill name="Sic Em"/> as soon as possible then use <Skill name="Rapid Fire"/>
 - Proc <Item id="84505"/> with either <Skill name="Point Blank Shot"/> or <Skill id="45743"/>.
-- Quickly weapon swap and use <Skill name="Path of Scars"/> -> <Skill name="Whirling Defense"/> and pray for good reflect RNG (If your pugs aren't doing anything weird you have an 80% chance of reflecting).
+- Quickly weapon swap and use <Skill name="Path of Scars"/> -> <Skill name="Whirling Defense"/> and pray for good reflect RNG (If your PuGs aren't doing anything weird you will get the reflect most of the time).
 - If Artsariiv hasn't phased continue with your normal rotation.

 ### **33 to 0%**